nemo0622/pokeemerald-expansion/README.md

         - Spiky Ear Pichu gift
         - Wishing Star mart location
             - Port Pello!
 Late game, encourages Mining Expeditions instead
-        - Eternal Flower Floette gift event
-            - Reward for something (lol) in Péntepetal City
-        - Cabin (secret base) decor shops!
-            - Large shop in Péntepetal City, along with smaller market spot in Sofos City
-            - Replace dolls of Pokémon not in Ilios region: marked in include/constants/decorations.h with "// Needs Replacement" comment
-            - Can also add more decorations: see include/constants/decorations.h for list
-            - Make Silver Shield, Gold Shield, and Glass Ornament decorations into rewards fit to Ilios Region! (idea: replace Shields with Opal Fossil and Shocking Relic, based on Opalized fossils and the Antikythera Mechanism.
-Replace Glass Ornament with a statue sprite)

 ## Known Bugs & Problems
 - DexNav chain count and directional arrow not shown when hunting